On4r1s/IO/README.md

-# Chrome AI-powered extension for automatic notes and OCR
+# Bot for Meets, Teams and Zoom with AI-powered utilities

 ### Useful links: